jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 Another one here is network traffic, most of the time when I'm testing in incognito a random search and recaptcha appears, I know my connection is distorted.
-At this point, data sent and received in my real time game will also be distorted, causing lagging regardless of the ping.
+At this point, data sent and received will also be distorted, causing lagging regardless of the ping.

 Another one is the connection itself.
 No matter how